Adrianogba/chocolatey-jmeter/README.md

-# chocolatey-jmeter
+# JMeter 5.4.3 package for Chocolatey

-JMeter package for chocolatey
+Based on the repository https://github.com/geotrader/chocolateyPackages